 On December 9, 2013, I had a discussion on twitter with Remco Lenterman that started off about Quote Stuffing and Credit Suisse's paper, and ended on the topic of liquidity.
 Specifically, what it means when HFT says it provides liquidity.
 I asked him:

 His response took me by surprise, as I was pretty sure everyone in the industry knew what the terms adding (providing) and taking (removing) liquidity mean.
 It's especially shocking when you take into account that this is from the Chairman of the FIA European Principal Traders Association.

 The terms adding/removing liquidity are not soft terms - they have clear definitions.
 One does not have to argue whether executing against orders resting in the book is adding or removing liquidity: this action by definition, always removes liquidity.

-It's important to have a firm grasp of the basics - so when the claim is made "HFT provides liquidity", everyone understands what providing liquidity means.
+It's important to have a firm grasp of the basics - so that when the claim "HFT provides liquidity" is made, everyone understands what that (providing liquidity) means.
 I had to be sure Lenterman understood the question: